hyeong96/LLM-for-Retail-Stock-Tracking/README.md

 In order to run this repository, follow the steps below:

-1. Clone this repository to local folder.
+1. Clone this repository to local folder
-2. Run MySQL database using provided database.
+2. Run MySQL database using provided database
 3. Open terminal in the repository folder
-4. Type "streamlit run main.py" then press Enter.
+4. Type "streamlit run main.py" then press Enter
-5. The UI below will pop up.
+5. The UI below will pop up
-6. Enjoy the power of LLM + Langchain
+6. Enjoy the power of LLM + Langchain!